 GreenYour Dry cleaning

-Reducing the amount of clothes that you dry clean helps you go green because…
+Using home dry cleaning kits helps you go green because…

 - US Environmental Protection Agency - Technology Transfer Network Air Toxics Web Site: Tetrachloroethylene (Perchloroethylene)

 - US Environmental Protection Agency - Compliance Assistance For Dry Cleaners

 - US Environmental Protection Agency - Design for the Environment (DfE): Frequently Asked Questions About Drycleaning

 - US Environmental Protection Agency - Inventory of US Greenhouse Gas Emissions and Sinks: 1990-2005, Chapter 5